ADVANCED PLACEMENT OPPORTUNITIES

 Positions are made available to Advanced Placement applicants on a space available basis only.
 It is difficult to predict when or how many positions will be available to Advanced Placement applicants for any given semester.

-Advanced Placement LVN and Transfer Students will be eligible to sit for the National Council Licensure Examination-Registered Nursing (NCLEX-RN) upon successful completion of our program.
+Advanced Placement Students will be eligible to sit for the National Council Licensure Examination-Registered Nursing (NCLEX-RN) upon successful completion of our program.

 If you have any questions, please email Nursing.